chennnnnyize-zz/Renewables_Scenario_Gen_GAN/README.md

 This repository contains source code necessary to reproduce the results presented in the following paper:

-[Model-Free Renewables Scenario Generation Using Generative Adversarial Networks](https://arxiv.org/abs/1707.09676) by Yize Chen, Yishen Wang, Daniel Kirschen and Baosen Zhang, accepted to *IEEE Transaction on Power Systems*, 2018 Special Issue on *Enabling very high penetration renewable energy integration into future power systems*
+[Model-Free Renewables Scenario Generation Using Generative Adversarial Networks](https://arxiv.org/abs/1707.09676)

+By Yize Chen, Yishen Wang, Daniel Kirschen and Baosen Zhang,

+Accepted to *IEEE Transaction on Power Systems*, 2018 Special Issue on *Enabling very high penetration renewable energy integration into future power systems*

 The method shown in this repository can be used for general scenario-generation problems in power systems.